1975 Montréal Expos

 The 1975 Montreal Expos are probably one of the few teams in Major League Baseball history to launch their season by writing a manifesto.
 On the inside front cover of the team's Media Guide, it begins: "The Expos go into their seventh National League season with a new style, featuring pitching, speed and defense.
 This is Phase Two for the Expos..."
 In a way, this was culturally appropriate for a team from Montreal, since most observers trace the birth of Quebec's transition to a modern society to the manifesto issued in 1948 by a group of artists which they entitled Refus global (Wholesale refusal).
 In a baseball context, however, it was taken as tremendously pretentious, and as the team regressed notably during the season, it became a common subject of jokes among columnists.

-In any case, when the Expos took the field on opening day on April 7 th in St. Louis , their starting line-up was completely revamped, with rookies Tony Scott in left field, Gary Carter in right field and Larry Parrish at third base; second-year players Pepe Mangual in center field and Barry Foote at catcher; and the newly-acquired Mackanin at second base and McNally on the mound.
+In any case, when the Expos took the field on opening day on April 7th in St. Louis , their starting line-up was completely revamped, with rookies Tony Scott in left field, Gary Carter in right field and Larry Parrish at third base; second-year players Pepe Mangual in center field and Barry Foote at catcher; and the newly-acquired Mackanin at second base and McNally on the mound.
 The Expos won that game, 8-4, but they would encounter growing pains along the way.
-They finished tied for fifth place with the Chicago Cubs, 17½ games behind the division-winning Pittsburgh Pirates.
-Of all the new acquisitions, only Fryman would prove to be productive, finishing the year with a 9-12, 3.32, record with 7 complete games and 3 shutouts.
+They finished tied for fifth place with the Chicago Cubs, 17 1/2 games behind the division-winning Pittsburgh Pirates.
+Of all the new acquisitions, only Fryman would prove to be productive, finishing the year with a record of 9-12, 3.32, with 7 complete games and 3 shutouts.
 Mackanin hit only .225 with 31 walks in 448 at bats, although he did set a team record for home runs for a second baseman with 12, which lasted - unbelievably - until 1997!
-McNally was 3-6, 5.26 when he called it quits.
-Stanhouse only pitched four games with an 8.31 ERA, and Coggins was a complete bust, as discussed earlier.
+McNally was 3-6, 5.26, when he called it quits.
+Stanhouse only pitched four games with an 8.31 ERA, and Coggins was a complete bust, as mentioned earlier.